 Examination Security Form and Fee – Phase 1: Oct.
 31st

-The signed form and examination fee are to be submitted to the Executive Secretary by October 31st for the Phase 1 Examination
+The signed form and examination fee are to be submitted to the Executive Director by October 31st for the Phase 1 Examination

 Examination Security Form and Fee – Phase 2: March 1st